Byron Reed Collection: About

 In the late 19th century, Omaha real estate agent Byron Reed gradually put together a stunning collection of coins, documents, books, maps, and other items of great historical importance.
 Upon his death in 1891, Reed gave his collection to the city of Omaha and it is now housed at The Durham Museum.
 Significant portions of Reed's collection are on exhibit; of special interest is the "Treasures Cabinet," containing Reed's specimen of the 1804 Dollar.

 A corresponding member of the American Numismatic and Archaeological Society of New York, Byron Reed was a pioneer real estate businessman who was regarded as an "industrious" collector.
 His coin collection is still thought to be one of the most complete in the United States, and includes numerous Jewish and Roman coins, as well as an almost perfect compilation of coinage of the U.S. from colonial times through to the 1890s.
 In 1999 the Reed 1804 Dollar was labeled the "King of American Coins."

 Highlights

 Reed's personal library includes numerous documents relevant to the founding of Omaha, as well as religious texts from the Middle Ages.
 His collection is considered to include one of the largest numismatic libraries in the Midwestern United States.
 According to many experts, the library is probably the last one formed in the 19th century to remain intact.

 Display

 After his death, the collection was willed to the City of Omaha and the Omaha Public Library.
-Today the Byron Reed Collection is in the care of, and on display at, the Durham Western Heritage Museum in Omaha.
+Today the Byron Reed Collection is in the care of, and on display at, the Durham Western Heritage Museum (now the Durham Museum) in Omaha.
 According to Larry Wilson, a historian and numismatic researcher for the Independent Coin Grading Service: